clmarr/DiaSim/Misl DiaSim interpolation notational differences.md

 ? = needs to be filled in

+"either side context"		?				needs two rules

+&#x09;NOTES: handled by "//" in Pardess.
+E.g. "k > c // j" to palatalize /k/ next to /j/ on either side.